 There’s an image of the “typical sorority girl.”
 While I’ll admit some women fall into that stereotype, there are also women who don’t.
 These are the women that I call my dear friends, my sisters, and it isn’t by accident that I ended up in a house with some of them.
 The most important lesson I learned through sorority recruitment that has carried over to the professional world is to be yourself—and be the best version you can be!

-There’s no one outfit, size, or personality type that sororities, or companies, you want to be a part of are looking for.
+There’s no one outfit, size, or personality type that sororities—or companies—you want to be a part of are looking for.
 They want to meet individuals that surprise them, that can contribute to their organization, and that leave them with a good impression.
 You don’t need to wear designer clothes to do that, but you do need to wear clothes that fit your body type well.
-You don’t need to tell the exact right story, but you do need to pick anecdotes that accentuate your good qualities and don’t point out that time you forgot a work assignment or lost your credit card because you had one too many cocktails.
+You don’t need to tell the exact right story, but you do need to pick anecdotes that accentuate your good qualities and don’t point out that time you forgot a work assignment or lost your credit card when you had one too many cocktails.
 Play up your good qualities, wear flattering outfits that fit your personal style, and don’t fall into the trap that there is only one way to be.
 Make sure you are being the best version of you, but still be you!
-Your house, and your future job, want to see who that is.
+Your house—and your future job—want to see who that is.

-This isn’t about listing skills you have or accomplishments, this means thinking of examples and experiences that show what you can bring to the table.
+This isn’t about listing your skills or accomplishments: this means thinking of examples and experiences that show what you can bring to the table.
 If a sister asks what you like to do and you want to show that you’re social, don’t just say you like to go to the movies.
 Tell her about the great Oscar party you throw every year at your house, complete with themed snacks and paper ballots (Remember, be yourself!
-Tell this story only if it’s true!)
-If you want to demonstrate to a job interviewer that you are detail oriented, tell her how you organize and manage your family reunion every year, coordinating 25 extended family members travel schedules.
-Bring in real life details to demonstrate these qualities in action.
+Tell this story only if it’s true.)
+If you want to demonstrate to a job interviewer that you are detail-oriented, tell her how you organize and manage your family reunion every year, coordinating 25 extended family members’ travel schedules.
+Bring in real-life details to demonstrate these qualities in action.

 What was your sorority recruitment experience like?
 What lessons did you learn from it?